Patricia's Canada Various Day Hikes

 do limit the view of Moraine Lake to just

 glimpses).
-At the trail junction, continue
+At the trail junction (there is

-done as the rest of the way is just a mild
+is done as the rest of the way is just a mild

 up (and some level).
 After a bit, the trees